 </nav>

-In the above code, we first use{% navList navs %}To get the top-level navigation data.
+In the code above, we first use{% navList navs %}Retrieve top-level navigation data.
 Then, through{% for item in navs %}Loop through each first-level menu item.
-Inside each first-level menu item, we check{% if item.NavList %}if there is a submenu.
-If there is, we use another nested{% for subItem in item.NavList %}Loop to render secondary menu items.item.IsCurrentThe property helps us addactivea class for the current menu item on the page to highlight.
+Inside each first-level menu item, we check{% if item.NavList %}Does a submenu exist.
+If it does, use a nested{% for subItem in item.NavList %}loop to render secondary menu items.item.IsCurrentproperty to help us add a menu item for the current page.activeClass, so that style highlighting can be performed.

-AlthoughnavListThe tag itself supports two-level menus with backend configuration, but by combining other content tags, we can achieve a deeper level of menu display on the frontend, such as dynamically listing document lists under the category of a secondary menu item, or further displaying a third-level category.
+AlthoughnavListThe tag itself supports the configuration of two-level menus in the background, but by combining other content tags, we can realize a deeper level of menu display in the front-end visually, for example, dynamically listing the document list under the category of a second-level menu item, or further displaying the third-level category.

 1. Display the document list of the category under the second-level navigation